Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Rowling’s shakiness regarding anything to do with numbers is famous.
 And passing it off as “Oh.
 Maths” is begging the question.
 Indeed Rowling’s showcased ability to bollix anything that deals with numbers is absolutely notorious.
 Almost suspiciously so, although the reader will just have to forgive me if I decline to follow that particular line of inquiry.

-But, the fact remains that she does use numbers and she doesn’t always botch them.
+But, the fact remains that she does keep giving us numbers and she doesn’t always botch them.
 And sometimes they mean something.

 We just cannot ever be sure of when.